 Length: 106 minutes / 1.77 hours

 Just like war can affect those who are on the home front, the civilians left behind still have plenty of capability to resist the evil present in a global conflict like WWII.
 Sure, you might be a nun helping a family escape German-controlled Austria (like in The Sound of Music (1965)).
-You might even be a German industrialist saving the lives of numerous Jews from the Holocaust by employing them in his factories (like in Schindler’s List (1993)).
-Nevertheless, the little things add up to help defeat the enemy.
-While plenty of Europeans resisted the advancement of the Nazis, the Americans in Hawaii were completely taken by surprise (like in From Here to Eternity (1953)), but still did their part to win the war.
+You might even be a German industrialist saving the lives of many Jews from the Holocaust by employing them in his factories (like in Schindler’s List (1993)).
+Nevertheless, these little things add up to help defeat the enemy.
+While plenty of Europeans resisted the advancement of the Nazis, the Americans in Hawaii were completely taken by surprise (like in From Here to Eternity (1953)) but still did their part to win the war.
 Of course, when the war is in your backyard (like in Mrs. Miniver (1942)), it’s much easier to step up and help the war effort directly.

 With the Germans advancing through France, allied troops gather at Dunkirk in the hopes of being evacuated.
-Unfortunately, there are not enough military transports to take the hundreds of thousands of troops away from the French port.
-The soldiers who are trapped on the beach begin to realize that there isn’t enough transportation and come up with ways to get on the boats that are leaving.
+Unfortunately, there are not enough military transports to take hundreds of thousands of soldiers away from the French port.
+The soldiers who are trapped on the beach begin to realize there isn’t enough transportation and come up with ways to get on the boats that are leaving.
 Of course, as they are still in enemy territory, even these boats face torpedoes and aerial gunfire from German forces, sinking in the process.
 Meanwhile, across the English Channel, civilians are being conscripted to head over to Dunkirk and use their small boats to evacuate the soldiers.
 Overhead, Spitfire planes are engaged with the enemy to help pave the way for a safe return home.
 The tension of the situation remains high as each second ticks by, dwindling away the time left for people to escape.

 2 sum it up: 2 films, 2 well-made WWII movies